Ibtikar/ShareEconomyUMSBundle/Resources/doc/index.md

 Installation steps
 ==================

+1.In your project composer.json file "extra" section add the following information

+    "extra": {
+        "installer-paths": {
+            "src/Ibtikar/{$name}/": ["Ibtikar/share-economy-UMS"]
+        }
+    }

+2.Require the package using composer by running

+    composer require Ibtikar/share-economy-UMS

-Add to your appkernel the next line new Ibtikar\ShareEconomyUMSBundle\IbtikarShareEconomyUMSBundle(),
+3.Add to your appkernel the next line
+    new Ibtikar\ShareEconomyUMSBundle\IbtikarShareEconomyUMSBundle(),

-Add this route to your routing file
+4.Add this route to your routing file

     ibtikar_share_economy_ums:
         resource: "@IbtikarShareEconomyUMSBundle/Resources/config/routing.yml"
         prefix:   /

-Update the security.yml file to match this [file](http://github.com/Ibtikar/share-economy-UMS/tree/master/Resources/doc/security.yml)
+5.Update the security.yml file to match this [file](http://github.com/Ibtikar/share-economy-UMS/tree/master/Resources/doc/security.yml)

+6.Add the next line to your .gitignore file

+    /src/Ibtikar/share-economy-UMS